google/mesop/README.md

 # Mesop: Build delightful web apps quickly in Python 🚀

+- If you're interested in learning how to use Mesop, please [read our main docs](https://google.github.io/mesop/).

+- If you're interested in contributing to the core Mesop framework, please [read our contributing guide](https://google.github.io/mesop/contributing/).

 ### Used at Google for rapid internal app development

 Mesop is a Python-based UI framework that allows you to rapidly build web apps like demos and internal apps: